JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 `reference()` and `optReference()` methods have several parameters:

+`name: String`
-* `name: String` is a name for the foreign key column, which will be used in actual SQL queries.
+: A name for the foreign key column, which will be used in actual SQL queries.

+`ref: Column<T>`
-* `ref: Column<T>` is a target column from another parent table.
+: A target column from another parent table.

-* `onDelete: ReferenceOption? = null` is an action for when a linked row from a parent table will be deleted.
+`onDelete: ReferenceOption? = null`
+: An action for when a linked row from a parent table will be deleted.

-* `onUpdate: ReferenceOption? = null` is an action for when a value in a referenced column will be changed.
+`onUpdate: ReferenceOption? = null`
+: An action for when a value in a referenced column will be changed.

-* `fkName: String? = null` is a name for the foreign key constraint.
+`fkName: String? = null`
+: A name for the foreign key constraint.

 Enum class `ReferenceOption` has five values:

+`RESTRICT`
-* `RESTRICT` is an option that restricts changes on a referenced column, and the default option for most dialects.
+: An option that restricts changes on a referenced column, and the default option for most dialects.

+`NO_ACTION`
-* `NO_ACTION` is the same as RESTRICT in some, but not all, databases, and the default option for Oracle and SQL Server dialects.
+: The same as RESTRICT in some, but not all, databases, and the default option for Oracle and SQL Server dialects.

+`CASCADE`
-* `CASCADE` is an option that allows updating or deleting the referring rows.
+: An option that allows updating or deleting the referring rows.

+`SET_NULL`
-* `SET_NULL` is an option that sets the referring column values to null.
+: An option that sets the referring column values to null.

+`SET_DEFAULT`
-* `SET_DEFAULT` is an option that sets the referring column values to the default value.
+: An option that sets the referring column values to the default value.

 Consider the following `Citizens` table.
 This table has the `name` and `city` columns.
 If the `Cities` table has configured the `name` column as the primary key, the `Citizens` table can refer to it by its `city` column, which is a foreign key.
 To